Below we outline major parts of a business plan that makes an impact with our funders.

 Knowing how to structure and write an effective business plan is key to get your project seen by any funder.
 The business plan template written below can be used for any business be it for a large project or for a small business.
 It is worth time, money and effort paying out for a professional who provides a business plan service.
 They ‘go with a fine tooth comb’ and iron out mistakes and see areas where plans can be improved.

 How To Write A Business Plan

 We previously wrote about the importance of writing an eye catching executive summary.
 Writing a business plan that is packed with credible sources, factual information and relevant presentations will get seen in an instant.
-This business plan template has been written from a startup prospective.
-If you are in the view of growing or expanding your business, you can refer back to this in time and see the developments and reassess your goals.
+Our business plan template has been written from a startup prospective.
+If you are in the position of growing or expanding your business, you can refer back to this in time and see the developments and reassess your goals.

 Writing A Business Plan

 A business plan is required by all lenders, you can not get a project funded without one..
 The structure of the business plan will look more or less similar to the one below but the information you provide will be project specific (whether you need startup funding or looking to grow or expand.)
 The purpose of of the business plan template is to help you think about your business.
 How is it set up, what evidence you need and how to maximize your change of getting funded.
 You are welcome to use this business plan as a guideline for your own business proposal.